 “Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust” (2 Peter 1:4).

-For more on this see the book CONTEMPLATIVE MYSTICISM, which is available in print and eBook editions from Way of Life Literature.
+For more on this, see the book EVANGELICALS AND CONTEMPLATIVE PRAYER, which is available in print and eBook editions from www.wayoflife.org.

 Sharing Policy: Much of our material is available for free, such as the hundreds of articles at the Way of Life web site.
 Other items we sell to help fund our expensive literature and foreign church planting ministries.
 Way of Life's content falls into two categories: sharable and non-sharable.
 Things that we encourage you to share include the audio sermons, O Timothy magazine, FBIS articles, and the free eVideos and free eBooks.
 You are welcome to make copies of these at your own expense and share them with friends and family, but they cannot be posted to web sites.
 You are also welcome to use excerpts from the articles in your writings, in sermons, in church bulletins, etc. All we ask is that you give proper credit.
 Things we do not want copied and distributed freely are items like the Fundamental Baptist Digital Library, print editions of our books, electronic editions of the books that we sell, the videos that we sell, etc. The items have taken years to produce at enormous expense in time and money, and we use the income from sales to help fund the ministry.
 We trust that your Christian honesty will preserve the integrity of this policy.
 "For the scripture saith, Thou shalt not muzzle the ox that treadeth out the corn.
 And, The labourer is worthy of his reward" (1 Timothy 5:18).